signalfx/splunk-otel-python/docs/advanced-config.md

 | OTEL_TRACE_ENABLED        |                       | `true`                    | Globally enables tracer creation and auto-instrumentation.                                                                                                                                                    |
 ## Instrument and configure with code

-If you cannot use `splk-py-trace` command, you can also add a couple of lines of code to your Python application to achieve the same result.
+If you cannot use `splunk-py-trace` command, you can also add a couple of lines of code to your Python application to achieve the same result.

 ```python